 How much of an impact does emotional intelligence have on your professional success?
 The short answer is a lot!
-It’s a powerful way to focus your energy in one direction with a tremendous result.
+It’s a powerful way to focus your energy in one direction with tremendous results.
 Studies conducted have found that emotional intelligence is the strongest predictor of performance and success.

 FEARLESS EMOTIONAL INTELLIGENCE